tmedwards/sugarcube-2/docs/api/api-state.md

 <span id="state-api-getter-prng-pull"></span>
 ### `State.prng.pull` → *integer* | *NaN*

-Returns the current pull count—i.e. how many requests have been made—from the [seedable PRNG](#state-api-method-prng-init) or, if the PRNG is not enabled, `NaN`.
+Returns the current pull count—i.e., how many requests have been made—from the [seedable PRNG](#state-api-method-prng-init) or, if the PRNG is not enabled, `NaN`.

 **NOTE:** The pull count is automatically included within saves and sessions, so this is not especially useful outside of debugging purposes.